Bob Cryan: Career

-Other Roles
+Other roles

-Cryan is on the Board of Trustees and is President of the Institution of Engineering and Technology, an organisation of over 155,000 members from 148 countries and started his one-year term as President in October 2022.
+Cryan is on the Board of Trustees and is a former President of the Institution of Engineering and Technology, an organization of over 155,000 members from 148 countries and started his one-year term as President in October 2022.

 He also serves on the board of trustees of the Chartered Management Institute, the Chartered Body for Management and Leadership that has a membership of over 170,000.
 He Chairs the CMI Board of Companions that appoints and represents a select group of the best leaders in the UK and beyond.

-He Chairs the Board of Trustees for the Inspiring Digital Enterprise Award, iDEA, an international award winning programme that helps develop digital, enterprise and employability skills for free through the completion of online digital badges.
+He chairs the Board of Trustees for the Inspiring Digital Enterprise Award, iDEA, an international award-winning program that helps develop digital, enterprise and employability skills for free through the completion of online digital badges.
 To date, over ten million badges have been completed.

-He serves on the board of trustees for the Foundation of Dragon’s Den celebrity and entrepreneur Peter Jones CBE that has supported the development of entrepreneurial skills of thousands of young people.
+He serves on the board of trustees for the Foundation of Dragon’s Den celebrity and entrepreneur Peter Jones CBE which has supported the development of entrepreneurial skills of thousands of young people.

 He is a Deputy Lieutenant of West Yorkshire and is nominated to be High Sheriff of West Yorkshire in 2024.

 Cryan’s previous roles include Chairing Yorkshire Universities, serving on the board of the Leeds City Region Local Enterprise Partnership, serving as a board member of the Universities and Colleges Admissions Service and Chairing the Teachers Pension Scheme working group for the Universities and Colleges Employers Association.

 Personal life

 In 1983 Cryan met Kath Dolan, a local textile mill worker, when she was 17 and he was 19.
 They became engaged in 1984 and married in 1989.
-They had a son, Joseph, in 1996 and a daughter, Georgia in 1997.
-The whole family are graduates of the University of Huddersfield, but sadly Kath died in 2018, aged 52 and she never saw her children graduate.
+They had two children.